Remote Entanglement in Lattice Surgery: To Distill, or Not to Distill: Methods

 Remote entanglement is established via \emph{heralded photonic links}~\cite{Moehring:2007ywt,Monroe_2014,PhysRevLett.124.110501,PRXQuantum.2.017002}: a coincident detection event at a Bell-state analyzer heralds successful projection into an entangled Bell state~\cite{Humphreys2017DeterministicDO}, with overall success probability $p_{\mathrm{herald}} \ll 1$.

 The post-heralded fidelity $F_{\mathrm{Bell}}$ is governed by distinct physical mechanisms: Hong-Ou-Mandel visibility, channel losses, detector dark counts~\cite{Dhara}, and qubit decoherence during the heralding window~\cite{PhysRevLett.124.110501}.
-Distributed Bell pairs are typically an order of magnitude noisier than local operations~\cite{Saha_2025,DeCross_2025,PhysRevLett.117.060504}.
+Distributed Bell pairs are typically an order of magnitude noisier than local operations~\cite{Saha_2025,PhysRevLett.117.060504}.
 We treat $F_0 = 1 - p_{\mathrm{raw}}$ as a configurable input informed by experimental benchmarks rather than deriving it from physical-layer parameters.

-Scalability is jointly limited by two hardware characteristics: (i)~the \emph{generation rate} $\lambda$ (pairs available per QEC cycle) and (ii)~the \emph{fidelity} $F_0$, which must exceed the fault-tolerance threshold.
-Each module $M_k$ carries $I_k$ optical interfaces~\cite{PRXQuantum.2.020331, Takahashi_2020, PRXQuantum.2.017002} which together determine its total Bell-pair generation rate $\lambda_{k}$.
+Scalability is jointly limited by two hardware characteristics: (i)~the \emph{generation rate} $\lambda$ and (ii)~the \emph{fidelity} $F_0$, which must exceed the fault-tolerance threshold.
+Each module carries $I$ optical interfaces~\cite{PRXQuantum.2.020331, Takahashi_2020, PRXQuantum.2.017002} which together determine its Bell-pair generation rate $\lambda$.